MatthewLJaffe/ResourceManager/README.txt

+This project is a Resource Managment game inspried by the Guildhall Portfolio assignment created by Matthew Jaffe This project was finished January 28th 2023

+All relevant code files are included in the same directory in this directory.
+Dependencies are included in the src directory, and required assets such as the ttf fonts and pngs are included in the assets directory.

 All dependcies are locally included in this directory.
 To compile and run the program you must select x86 as the target platform in visual studio.